Zz9uk3/WoW-3.3.5a-Bot/README.md

 **AmeisenBotGUI**: This is the bot's GUI (C# WPF), what did you expect? :D

-**AmeisenBotLib**: Bot Interaction-Point or something like this...
+**AmeisenManager**: Bot Interaction-Point or something like this...

-**AmeisenCore**: This is where the memory magic happens, data gets stored, etc.
+**AmeisenCore**: This is where the memory magic happens.

 **AmeisenUtilities**: Memory offsets and data structs can be foud here.

-**AmeisenServer**: This thing is planned to be a server for the bots to communicate to each other.
+**AmeisenData**: This thing holds the Me, Target and WoWObjects.

 **AmeisenAI**: The bots "Brain" to work on its queue and make decisions etc.

 **AmeisenLogging**: Basic logging class

+**AmeisenServer**: This thing is planned to be a server for the bots to communicate to each other.

 ---
 ## Screenshots